rakshyak-98/prep-projects/bittorrent-client/README.md

 ### why dividing `torrent.info.pieces` by 20?
 the `torrent.info.pieces` is a buffer that contain 20-byte SHA-1 hash of each piece, and the length gives you the total number of bytes in the buffer.
 That's why we divide by 20 to get the total number of pieces.

+### the `requested` and `received` arrays
+holds an array of arrays, where the inner arrays hold the status of a block at a given piece index.
+So if you wanted to find out the status of a block at index 1 for a piece at index 7, you could look up `_requested[7][1]` and check it's set to true.
+As before all values are initially set to false.